stevan/pp/README.md

-# PP

 This repository asks the question:

+If it ...
+- looks like Perl
+- smells like Perl
-If it look like Perl, smells like Perl, even tastes a bit like Perl, ... but is not perl ... is it Perl?
+- even tastes a bit like Perl
+- but is *not* `perl`

+Is it Perl?